JuanCardona16/JuanCardona16/README.md

   <p>A passionate software developer from colombia</p>
 </div>

-### Something about me
+<h3 align="center">Something about me</h3>

-I am a Frontend developer with experience in working with React and TypeScript on the front-end, and Node.js, TypeScript on the back-end.
-I primarily use MongoDB as my database, but I also have experience with MySQL.
-I am a software engineering student.
-I am from Colombia and currently serve as a Junior developer at Real Vision Enterprise.
-My goal is to continue developing my skills and experience in the technology field to provide high-quality solutions for my clients.
+I'm a Frontend Developer, specializing in working with React and TypeScript, and have also dabbled in backend development with NodeJS, Express and TypeScript.
+I have a particular affinity for MongoDB as my database of choice, although I also have solid experience with MySQL.
+As a software engineering student and native Colombian, I currently bring my skills to the role of Junior Developer at Real Vision Enterprise.
+I am in a constant process of learning and growth, currently improving my English level.
+My goal is persistent: to continue cultivating my skills and experiences in the technological field, in order to provide high quality solutions for my clients and stay at the forefront of technological innovation.

 <div align="center">